sanskarsinghh/sanskarsinghh/README.md

 Hi there!
 My name is Sanskar Singh and I am currently a college student studying Bachelor of Technology at LNCT, Bhopal, India.

 I have always had a passion for programming and technology, and I have been fortunate enough to have the opportunity to further explore and develop my skills through various coursework and personal projects.
-Some of my notable projects on GitHub include my personal portfolio website and my business website "VyaparBadhao"
+Some of my notable projects on GitHub include my personal portfolio website, TicTacToe game and Snake game.

 I am proficient in languages such as CPP and Python and I am always looking to expand my knowledge and learn new technologies.